lammps/lammps/doc/rst/compute_gyration_shape.rst

 Define a computation that calculates the eigenvalues of the gyration tensor of a group of atoms and three shape parameters.
-The computation includes all effects due to atoms passing thru periodic boundaries.
+The computation includes all effects due to atoms passing through periodic boundaries.

 The three computed shape parameters are the asphericity, b, the acylindricity, c, and the relative shape anisotropy, k: